Zambian Air Force: History

-On 24 October 1964, on the date of the establishment of the independent Republic of Zambia, the name of the Northern Rhodesia Air Force was subsequently changed to Zambian Air Force.
+On 24 October 1964, on the date of the establishment of the independent Republic of Zambia, the name of the Northern Rhodesia Air Force was subsequently changed to Zambian Air Force (ZAF).
 The early years of the ZAF saw continued close cooperation with the United Kingdom as a supplier of aircraft, and recruiting British officers still was a standard practice.
 Thanks to deliveries of six de Havilland Canada DHC-1 Chipmunks and other equipment, the Flying Training School was formed.
 These were followed by five DHC-4A Caribous.
 Starting in 1966, moving away from the British became a priority, and the ZAF started favouring the purchase of Italian and Yugoslavian aircraft.
 In this period, deliveries of Agusta-Bell AB.205s allowed for the formation of the ZAF's first helicopter squadron.
 Other aircraft acquired from Italy included SIAI-Marchetti SF.260s and Aermacchi MB-326GB light attack aircraft.
-Soko J-21 Jastrebs and Soko G-2 Galebs were delivered by Yugoslavia.
+Soko J-21 Jastrebs and Soko G-2 Galebs (two aircraft delivered in 1971) were delivered by Yugoslavia.

 In the late 1970s, relations with China increased in importance.
 In this period, 12 Shenyang F-5s and FT-5s were delivered, as well as 12 Shenyang F-6s.
 In September 1980, the USSR started the deliveries of at least 16 MiG-21bis fighters and two MiG-21UM trainers.